 High Throughput Screening

-The High Throughput Screening {HTS) Core Facility at Beckman Research Institute of City of Hope occupies over 1000 square feet of laboratory space and faciitates.
+The High Throughput Screening (HTS) Core Facility at Beckman Research Institute of City of Hope occupies over 1000 square feet of laboratory space and facilities.
 It offers services of assay development and optimization, high throughput screening, and lead identification and characterization.
-We currently have a diverse small molecule screening library of over 200,000 compounds available, including selected focused libraries of . approved drugs, pharmacologically active molecules and kinase inhibitors among others.
+We currently have a diverse small molecule screening library of over 200,000 compounds available, including selected focused libraries of approved drugs, pharmacologically active molecules and kinase inhibitors among others.
 The in-house collection of novel and diversified compound libraries Is designed for discovering novel drug-like molecules that can be further refined and optimized into new therapeutics.

-Please contact Dr. Holly Yin at hoyin@coh.org.
+Please contact Dr. Holly Yin at [email protected].

 In a given year, City of Hope conducts more than 400 clinical trials enrolling more than 6,000 patients.